MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview.md

 ### Security update status

-Security update status shows whether the client devices in your organization have been updated with the latest security patch.
-Requirements: Microsoft 365 Apps for enterprise, Version 2007 or later, and a version of Windows 10 supported by Microsoft 365 Apps for enterprise.
+You can use the security update status page in the Microsoft 365 Apps admin center to see the which devices have installed the latest security updates for Office.
+For more information, see [Overview of the security update status](security-update-status.md).

 ### Servicing profile